ayetpyae/DH110/assignment08/README.md

 Along the way, I had to continuously make revisions to my design based on feedback from my peers.
 I learned to listen to people's opinions and ideas, and learned how to take those to make good user-centered design.
 I also learned that being open minded and being open to different ideas and suggestions is extremely important in creating good design.

-If I had more time, I would love to implement or change the following:
+If I had more time and resources, I would love to implement or change the following:
-- when click on tab - open up into a page
+- Conduct user testing and interview on people from my target user group.
+As I did not personally know many parents, K-12 educators, or people from Nevada in general, I conducted my contextual inquiry on someone who only loosely fit the target user group.
-- add more information and make pages scrollable
+- Conduct usability testing on target users.
+The participants for my usability testing were mostly all college-aged students.
+It would have been better if they were actual potential users of the app.

-things I would have done differently?
+- Add more information and features on the app.
+Currently, I only worked on two features, which are the chat box and booking an appointment for educators.
+It would be great if I could add more features for the other users like students and administrators.